fl4p/batmon-ha/README.md

   talks HCI directly (no BlueZ, no D-Bus).
 Cross-platform (Linux/macOS/Windows via HCI socket, USB dongle, or serial transports).
-Always needs **exclusive HCI access** to its controller — on Linux that means bumble brings the BlueZ-managed adapter down, so it leaves the HA Bluetooth pool (dedicate one adapter to it); on macOS/Windows it typically runs against a separate USB BLE dongle which the OS isn't managing anyway.
-Use it when D-Bus/BlueZ is flaky or you want to bypass it entirely.
+Always needs **exclusive HCI access** to its controller — on Linux that means bumble brings the BlueZ-managed adapter down, so it leaves the HA Bluetooth pool.
+You need to dedicate one adapter to it and disable it in HA under Integrations / Bluetooh;
+  Use it for best reliability and if you have many BMS.
 * **`bluek`** — talks to the kernel BlueZ stack directly over L2CAP and `mgmt` sockets (no D-Bus).
   Coexists with `bluetoothd`, so the adapter stays in the HA Bluetooth pool.
 Useful when D-Bus is the bottleneck but you don't want to take the adapter away from HA. **Linux only** (BlueZ is